Frequently recurrence properties and block families: Block families, -hypercyclicity and almost -recurrence

-We finish this preliminaries with some equivalences for $\F$-hypercyclicity for upper families (for more $\A$-hypercyclicity see \cite{Bes16,BonGro18, bonilla2020frequently, CardeMur22,ErnEssMen21,Pui17,Pui18,Shk09}). \begin{theorem}[Bonilla-Grosse Erdmann \cite{BonGro18}] Let $\A$ be an upper hereditary upward family and let $T$ be a linear operator on a separable Fr\'echet space.
+All the upper families considered so far are uniformly finitely invariant, see \cite[Example 2.11] {BonGro18}.
+The next theorem provides some useful equivalences for $\F$-hypercyclicity for upper families. \begin{theorem}[Bonilla-Grosse Erdmann \cite{BonGro18}] Let $\A$ be an upper hereditary upward family and let $T$ be a linear operator on a separable Fr\'echet space.
 Then the following are equivalent: \begin{enumerate} \item $T$ is $\A$-hypercyclic. \item For any nonempty open set $V$ there is $\delta\in D$ such that for any nonempty open set $U$ there is $x\in U$ with $N_T(x,V)\in \A_\delta.$ \item For any nonempty open set $V$ there is $\delta\in D$ such that for every $U$ and $m\in M$ there is $x\in U$ with $N_T(x,V)\in \A_{\delta,m}$. \item The set of $\A$-hypercyclic points is residual. \end{enumerate}

 \end{theorem}